celj/economic-research-seminar-1-spring-2022/one-pager-02.md

 #### Data Inventory

-Although the data may be downloaded from the World Bank database for the analyzed countries and years, they do not show statistical rigor or replicable methods.
+Although the data may be downloaded from the World Bank database for the analysed countries and years, they do not show statistical rigour or replicable methods.

 [^\*]: One-pager written for the research seminar on institutional economics.
 E-mail: [clezamaj@itam.mx](mailto:clezamaj@itam.mx).